jburger/ctf-writeups/crikeycon-2018/hacker101/binary.md

 ```

-### Working around ASLR
+### Working around ASLR & PIE

-The following isn't exactly an ASLR defeat, however it may provide a workaround for a user with insufficient privilege to turn ASLR completely off.
+The following isn't exactly an ASLR / PIE defeat, however it may provide a workaround for a user with insufficient privilege to turn ASLR completely off.
+I came across this information when studying the [this BH'16 presentation (PDF)](https://www.blackhat.com/docs/asia-16/materials/asia-16-Marco-Gisbert-Exploiting-Linux-And-PaX-ASLRS-Weaknesses-On-32-And-64-Bit-Systems.pdf) Unfortunately, I couldn't quite figure out how to 'offset2libc' - I'm not sure if it is possible or not.

 In our environment (Linux, x64) each process that gets created on our system writes a memory map to /proc/{pid}/maps, and the contents of a typical map file shows the memory locations like this: